[For the story so far, see episode one: Dynoom.]

 His voice had sunk to a wavering drone while his young cousin gazed at him with a sunken expression.
 Then, at the point when the long sentence was brought to a close, with the utterance of Hyala’s name, the speaker’s eyes blazed anew.
-The crackle of such sudden resentful force made the room itself seem to quiver, while the youngster, whether Nyav Yuhlm or “Nyavyuhlm”, looked sick.
+The crackle of such sudden resentful force made the room seem to quiver.
+Meanwhile the youngster, whether Nyav Yuhlm or “Nyavyuhlm”, looked sick.

 “So you’re concerned,” prompted Hyala.

 She spoke with a dash of irony.
-Surely she must be addressing some sort of maniac, though perhaps in order to be more positive about it one might say: here’s a challenge for a soother of minds…
+Surely she must be addressing some sort of maniac.
+Perhaps in order to be more positive about it one might say: here’s a challenge for a soother of minds…

-The tension in the room went up a further notch.
-But even at the sound of those words which are dirty when spoken out loud, Hyala kept her composure.
-She merely sharpened her manner – now grimly certain that she faced someone who did not feel bound by the social decencies.
+The tension in the room went up a further notch, at the sound of those words which are dirty when spoken out loud.
+Hyala kept her composure but she sharpened her manner – now grimly certain that she faced someone who did not feel bound by the social decencies.
 “What exactly did you do?” she demanded.

-Meanwhile, lest young Nyav conclude that she was denying him assistance, she had better give one of her reassuring mini-lectures, like she’d done with Karph, to shrink the youngster’s anxiety to a mere dot in the wider picture.
+Meanwhile, lest poor young Nyav conclude that she was denying him assistance, she had better give one of her reassuring mini-lectures, like she’d done with Karph, to shrink the youngster’s anxiety, reduce it to a dot in the wider picture.

-“Nyav Yuhlm,” her voice rang with comforting authority, “remember that all this name business is mere custom.
+“Nyav Yuhlm,” her voice rang, “remember that all this naming-business is mere custom.
 No rule has been set in stone.
 Human society is not officially ordered in compliance with any one-name/two-name distinction.
 Nor does one need to obsess about one’s status, using those words which are not considered polite,” she added with a look of prim reproof at Dempelath.
-“Our individual names, it is true, are the precious identity-tags of our souls – the first words we utter in the moments after we are born – but this has been true since our species began, ever since the first Nenn emerged from the Lake of Dmara, in other words long, long before there was all this fuss of a division between – ” (she coughed in distaste but took the plunge) “foregrounders and backgrounders: a division which only began to be felt in Era 59, during the bedimmed time of poverty after the depredations of the Foam.
-It was in that unfortunate age of dearth, when the remaining spoils of destiny seem to be reserved for the fortunate ‘spot-lit’ famous few, at the expense of the obscure multitude, that the gulf between those two classes of plot-line got tangled with the one-name two-name divide, and our assumptions have run in the consequent groove ever since.”
+“Our individual names, it is true, are the precious identity-tags of our souls – the first words we utter in the moments after we are born – but this has been true since our species began, ever since the first Nenn emerged from the Lake of Dmara; in other words, long, long before there was all this fuss of a division between – ” (she coughed in distaste but took the plunge) “foregrounders and backgrounders.
+The division only began to be felt in Era Fifty-Nine during the bedimmed time of poverty after the depredations of the Foam.
+It was in that unfortunate age of dearth, when the remaining spoils of destiny seem to be reserved for the ‘spot-lit’ famous few at the expense of the obscure multitude, that the gulf between those two classes of plot-line became tangled with the one-name two-name divide.
+Our assumptions have run in the consequent groove ever since.”

-She was performing her trick of telling people things they already knew, but telling them afresh, in a tone of warmth and serenity, which somehow convinced them that they were being gifted with the proper truth for the first time.
-In doing this, she herself had to break the taboo, but excusably, temporarily, with a spiritual doctor’s authority to examine the soul’s private parts.
+She was performing her trick of telling people things they already knew but telling them afresh, in a tone of serenity, in such a way as to convince them that they were being gifted with the proper truth for the first time.
+Unfortunately in doing this she herself had to break the taboo, but she did it excusably, temporarily, with a spiritual doctor’s authority to examine the soul’s private parts.